 FTD offers a less immersive but still effective training experience.
 FTDs may not replicate the exact cockpit of a specific aircraft model but provide a representative training environment.
 It is used for various training purposes, including instrument training, procedural training, and initial pilot training.
 It is generally more cost-effective than FFSs and are used by flight schools, aviation academies, and training centers.

-Based on the platform, fixed wing simulator is anticipated to hold the largest market share 61% in 2022.
+Based on the platform, the fixed wing simulator is anticipated to hold the largest market share 61% in 2024.
 Fixed-wing simulators are designed to replicate the flight characteristics and cockpit environments of fixed-wing aircraft, such as commercial airliners, general aviation aircraft, and military fighter jets.
 It is used for training pilots who will operate fixed-wing aircraft and can range from basic training devices to high-fidelity full flight simulators.

 On the other hand, the UAV simulators segment is projected to grow at the fastest rate over the projected period.
 UAV simulators are used for training operators and pilots of unmanned aerial vehicles, commonly known as drones.
 They provide a virtual environment for practicing UAV operations, including flight planning, navigation, and mission-specific tasks.
 It is valuable for both civilian and military applications, such as drone pilot training and mission rehearsal.

-In 2022, the commercial sector had the highest market share on the basis of the application.
+In 2024, the commercial sector had the highest market share on the basis of the application.
 Commercial flight simulators are used primarily for training civilian pilots and aviation professionals in the commercial aviation sector.
 They are commonly employed for various purposes, including initial pilot training, recurrent training, type rating training, and proficiency checks.
 They play a crucial role in ensuring the safety and competence of airline pilots, as well as other personnel in the commercial aviation industry.

 The military sector is anticipated to expand at the fastest rate over the projected period.
 Military flight simulators are designed for training military pilots and personnel involved in military aviation operations.
 It is used to simulate a wide range of military aircraft, including fighter jets, transport aircraft, helicopters, and unmanned aerial vehicles (UAVs).